rcurlette/Publish-Queue-Shortcut/README.md

       &lt;vdir xmlns="http://www.sdltridion.com/2009/GUI/Configuration"&gt;Shortcuts&lt;/vdir&gt;
 &lt;/editor&gt;
 </pre>
-- Flush browser cache and press the q key.
+- Flush browser cache.
+Test using the q key in any window.
 Note, it does not work if your focus is in a text box or control.